 You can search online and easily find commentaries about the lack of gay male characters in science fiction.
 I have tremendous respect for Ronald D. Moore (Battlestar Galactica), so it did not surprise me that he took a risk and allowed a central male character in Caprica to be gay.
-That character (played by Sasha Roiz from 2012’s Extracted) was a masculine and aggressively violent character.
+That character (played by Sasha Roiz from 2012’s episode name Extracted) was a masculine and aggressively violent character.
 There were never any attempts to make this gay male character in science fiction into a stereotypical cliché.
 Too bad that this prequel to Battlestar Galactica on SyFy got cancelled before the series could be fully realized over several seasons.

 Masculine and Aggressive

 When I wrote my gay science fiction time travel novel, Baja Clavius, I deliberately wrote masculine and aggressive gay male characters.
 Because I am a gay man, I really would like to be as accepting of all gay men as possible–no matter what their traits might be.
 But, I find that after many years of field experience, I do not care much for flamboyant or effeminate gay males in either real life or in fiction.